 Men often get acne on the face and back.

 Sweating can make it worse.
-Breakouts of back acne often happen in hot weather or after exercising.
-Back acne is harder to control than acne on your face.
-(The good news is that fewer people see acne on your back.)
+Breakouts on the back often happen in hot weather or after exercising.
+They're harder to control than the kind on your face.
+But fewer people see your back.

-Some men get shaving bumps that look like acne, but this is actually caused by ingrown hairs or shaving improperly.
+Some men get shaving bumps that look like acne, but ingrown hairs or shaving mistakes are the real cause.

 What You Can Do

 Keep your skin clean.
-Many different cleansers are available.
+Many cleansers are available.
 In general, avoid products with beads in them, because they can irritate your skin.
-Wash your skin twice a day.
+Wash twice a day.

-Be careful when shaving.
-Use a clean razor every time.
-You might want to use an over-the-counter benzoyl peroxide wash before and after you shave.
+When you shave, use a clean razor every time.
+You might want to use an over-the-counter product with benzoyl peroxide, retinol, or salicylic acid.
 Your doctor can prescribe an antibiotic foam that you can mix with your shaving cream to help prevent breakouts.

-When showering, use a cleansing brush with an extension to wash hard-to-reach areas on your back.
+When you shower, use a cleansing brush with an extension to wash hard-to-reach areas on your back.
 A sonic cleansing system with a changeable brush head is another option.